Obesity is a worldwide epidemic. Fortunately, you don't have to be part of it.

 The other mood stabilizers are considered weight-neutral, while Topamax (not effective for mania) is often used as a diet pill.

-As for the antipsychotics, a 1997 study by Nemeroff found patients on Zyprexa gained 27 pounds over one year.
+As for the antipsychotics, a 1997 study found patients on Zyprexa gained 27 pounds over one year.
 Other one-year studies found weight gain leveled off in the single figures for Risperdal and Seroquel and was negligible for Geodon and Abilify.
 Product labeling shows nearly 30 percent of Zyprexa users added seven percent or more weight.
 Twenty percent of Seroquel users, more than 15 percent of Risperdal users, around 10 percent of Geodon users, and less than 10 percent of Abilify users crossed this "clinically significant" threshold.

 The meds cocktails most of us find ourselves on can add up to recipes for dietary disaster.
 In 2003, for instance, the FDA approved Zyprexa as combination therapy with lithium or Depakote for treating initial phase mania.
 Zyprexa with either of these drugs, however, is simply begging for an audition as the next Macy's Santa.
 Adding drug number three or four virtually clinches the deal.